 The goals and themes of this course are the same as in U.S. History 1.
 Each semester has its own thematic focus.
 The course begins with Reconstruction and ends with the current time period.
-There will be at least one research paper assigned as part of the department's overall goal to ensure students acquire and maintain research skills throughout their Social Studies experience.
+There will be at least one research paper assigned, along with an accompanying presentation, as part of the department's overall goal to ensure students acquire and maintain research and writing skills throughout their Social Studies experience.